 Where does your honey come from?

-All our honey is produced locally by our bees in apiaries across Hampshire and Berkshire.
-Occasionally we do pollination contracts where we have honey as a delicious by product of our bee’s hard work, these contracts can take us nationwide.
+All our honey is produced locally by our own bees in apiaries across Hampshire and Berkshire.
+Occasionally we do pollination contracts where we have honey as a delicious by product of our bee’s hard work.

 Why has the honey I've purchased crystallized?